02-20-2013

 4. UNIX for Dummies Questions & Answers

-I would like to remove those lines ending with '*'.
+how to remove lines ending with '*'

 Discussion started by: jdhahbi